Market Study on the Film Distribution Chain in India

-Relying on the findings from this study and under its advocacy mandate, the Commission has recommended the film industry to devise certain self-regulatory measures for different stakeholder categories.
+Relying on the findings from this study and under its advocacy mandate, the CCI has recommended the film industry to devise certain self-regulatory measures for different stakeholder categories.
 Some of the self-regulations include:

 For multiplexes and producers